laffeychris/shiny-ML-app/README.md

 ## Shiny App for the Classification of Binary Response Data ##

 This project initially created as part of my thesis for my MSc. in Statistics.
-I've uploaded it to github in an effort to make myself improve it, and make it more of a generalised app (as it was written with the objective of performaing on two datasets, and hence may not be that robust).

-With that in mind, I'm looking to firstly improve it to a quality I'm happy with, then possibly publish it ( _make it public on github rather_ ).
+I aim to make it more of a generalised shiny application, that can take any .csv file given and assess selected machine learning methods on their attempt at classifying a dataset (as it was written with the objective of performaing on two datasets, and hence may not be that robust).

 ### Prerequisites ###